-- Analyze data provided by the institutional effectiveness office on course and program enrollment trends over time - Analyze data provided by the institutional effectiveness office concerning trends in student enrollment related to gender, ethnicity, age, ability, economic status, and other demographic changes over time. - Analyze data trends provided by the institutional effectiveness office concerning student program enrollments, class time preferences (day, evening, on-line, correspondence, hybrid), and other changes in enrollment patterns - Utilize the analysis derived above to facilitate the improvement of student access, success, and equity in the schedule of classes. - Utilize the analysis derived above to facilitate productivity improvement. - Review and incorporate recommendations from instructional program reviews and non-instructional program reviews into academic planning.
-Integrate academic planning with student services and budget planning to ensure successful implementation of the goals and strategies
+- Analyze data provided by the institutional effectiveness office on course and program enrollment trends over time - Analyze data provided by the institutional effectiveness office concerning trends in student enrollment related to gender, ethnicity, age, ability, economic status, and other demographic changes over time. - Analyze data trends provided by the institutional effectiveness office concerning student program enrollments, class time preferences (day, evening, on-line, correspondence, hybrid), and other changes in enrollment patterns - Utilize the analysis derived above to facilitate the improvement of student access, success, and equity in the schedule of classes. - Utilize the analysis derived above to facilitate productivity improvement. - Review and incorporate recommendations from instructional program reviews and non-instructional program reviews into academic planning. - Integrate academic planning with student services and budget planning to ensure successful implementation of the goals and strategies. - Commitment to data informed decisions to ensure inclusiveness and equity when creating and implementing the long range academic plan.

-The Academic Planning Committee is comprised of key positions relevant to academic planning and institutional effectiveness.
+The Educational Master Planning Committee is comprised of key positions relevant to academic planning and institutional effectiveness.
 The members shall include the following:

-- 4 Administrators (Chief Instructional Officer, Chief Student Services Officer,),, Deans of Instructional Services (2), and - 5 full-time faculty (four division chairs, lead counselor, Academic Senate president, 1 faculty representative from the Curriculum/Academic Standards Committee) - 2 management/confidential appointed by the group including an individual representing Institutional Effectiveness - 2 classified representative involved with instructional or student services; appointed by CSEA - 1 student representative appointed by ASB
+- 4 Administrators (Chief Instructional Officer, Chief Student Services Officer), Deans of Instructional Services (2) - 5 full-time faculty (Accreditation Chair, 2 division chairs, lead counselor, Academic Senate president, 1 faculty representative from the Curriculum/Academic Standards Committee) - 2 management/confidential appointed by the group including an individual representing Institutional Effectiveness - 2 classified representative involved with instructional or student services; appointed by CSEA - 1 student representative.
+ASB will have the first opportunity to select a representative, but if not available, faculty or staff may recommend a student representative to the chair(s) for approval.

-• A quorum requires more than fifty percent of the membership.
+A quorum requires more than fifty percent of the membership.